-But in contrast, prosecutors in federal court do have to show that the defendant acted in pursuance of the agreement in order to prove conspiracy.
+But in contrast, prosecutors in federal court do have to show that the defendant acted in pursuance of the agreement in order to prove a conspiracy.
 Therefore it is easier to be convicted on state conspiracy charges, which does not require an overt act, than on federal conspiracy charges, which does.

 Read more about the federal offense of conspiracy.

 Conspiracy can be a difficult charge for prosecutors to prove in Nevada especially if there is no physical evidence of the agreement.
 Instead, the state typically relies on inference from the parties' alleged conduct to support a conviction.
 The following are common defenses for conspiracy allegations in Las Vegas:

 - There was no agreement.
 It is not conspiracy merely to have knowledge of an agreement to commit a crime or to discuss an agreement to commit a crime.
 Unless the D.A. can demonstrate that the defendant actually entered into an agreement to commit a crime, criminal conspiracy charges should not be sustained.

 - There is insufficient evidence.
 A defendant should not be found guilty of a crime unless the prosecution proves beyond a reasonable doubt that the defendant committed each element of the crime.
 So if the defense attorney can show that the state lacks reliable evidence that the defendant was party to any agreement, then the conspiracy charge should be dismissed.

 - The evidence is inadmissible.
 A defense attorney can attempt to have state evidence "thrown out" by arguing that the police found the evidence through an illegal search and seizure.
-If the Las Vegas Court agrees and grants the defendant's motion to suppress evidence in Nevada, then the state may be left with inadequate evidence to prove conspiracy.
+If the Las Vegas Court agrees and grants the defendant's motion to suppress evidence in Nevada, then the state may be left with inadequate evidence to prove a conspiracy.